burgerks/motivated_bandit/README.md

 If a bandit symbol file is missing, a plain dark placeholder shape is drawn instead, so the task runs before you add your own.
-Empty food/neutral/loss folders fall back to a labelled box (cues) or a drawn sad face (losses).
+Empty food/neutral/loss folders fall back to a labeled box (cues) or a drawn sad face (losses).

 ## Task parameters